Nav Social Icons

 Provides Stability

 Another way the core provides stability is through what is called lumbopelvic stability.
 The transversus abdominis muscle is a component of the pelvic floor.
-Ensuring this muscle is strong and having adequate control over the pelvic floor helps prevent certain types of incontinence.
+Ensuring this muscle is strong and has adequate control over the pelvic floor helps prevent certain types of incontinence.

 Abdominal March